-Financial assistance is available to eligible PAU students in the form of federal and state grants, institutional scholarships/fellowships, Federal Student Loans, Private Student Loans, and on-campus employment.
-Some types of government subsidized and/or alternative student loan funding is available to most all students.
+Financial assistance is available to eligible PAU students in the form of federal and state grants, institutional scholarships, Federal Student Loans, Private Student Loans, and on-campus employment.
+Some type of government-subsidized and/or alternative student loan funding is available to most all students.